 Million-pound training fund helps local lifesaver learn vital skills

-One of the volunteer crew members at Looe RNLI lifeboat station has had a vital part of their crew training funded by Lloyd’s Register Foundation
+Two volunteer crew members at Carrybridge RNLI lifeboat station have had a vital part of their crew training funded by Lloyd’s Register Foundation.

 The course sees volunteer crew being trained in a variety of crucial subjects such as how to deal with fires aboard lifeboats, how to ‘abandon ship’ in the event of an emergency (with a 4m jump into water), team survival swimming, coping in a life-raft in simulated darkness, how to right a capsized inshore lifeboat, and the importance of lifejackets.
 It also includes sessions on the correct use of flares, fire extinguishers and throw bags.

-Tom’s training took place in the Sea Survival Centre at the RNLI College, where he was joined by other RNLI volunteer crew members from around the UK and Ireland, including Chloe Frampton and James Dowrick from Looe’s RNLI flank station, Fowey.
+Shani and Joe’s training took place in the Sea Survival Centre at the RNLI College, where they were joined by other RNLI volunteer crew members from around the UK and Ireland.

 The training was funded by Lloyd’s Register Foundation, a charitable foundation that helps to protect life and property by supporting engineering-related education, public engagement and the application of research.
 The Foundation has committed to funding the RNLI’s Crew Emergency Procedures course for a second 5-year period until December 2020.
 This additional funding of £1.06M brings their total support for RNLI crew training to just over £2.46M* since 2008.
 More than 3,000 RNLI volunteer crew members have now received the training thanks to Lloyd’s Register Foundation’s funding.